panagiks/aiohttp-route/README.md

 # aiohttp-route
-`@route` decorator for aiohttp.web that actually needs no singletons
+`@route` decorator for aiohttp.web that needs no global variables

 ## Install